RaspberryPiFoundation/scratch-curriculum/en-GB/Term 1/05 Fish Chomp/FishChomp.md

 ##Challenge 4: Add a countdown

-__Give yourself a time limit in the game.__ How many fish can you eat in thirty seconds?
+__Give yourself a time limit in the game.__ How many prey can you eat in thirty seconds?

 Look at the __Timer scratch card__ for how to add a timer to the game.
 Start with the game lasting thirty seconds.